DHTMLX/docs-spreadsheet/docs/mcp-server.md

 The DHTMLX MCP server covers all major DHTMLX products, not only DHTMLX Spreadsheet.
 The same endpoint and configuration instructions work regardless of which DHTMLX component you are building with.
 :::

-## Where MCP server helps with Spreadsheet
+## MCP server coverage for Spreadsheet

-The MCP server indexes the full DHTMLX Spreadsheet documentation.
-Common scenarios include:
+Every page of the DHTMLX Spreadsheet documentation is searchable through the MCP server.
+Typical use cases:

 - Looking up the current API for spreadsheet [methods](/api/overview/methods_overview/), [events](/api/overview/events_overview/), and [properties](/api/overview/properties_overview/), including signatures and return types.
 - Generating ready-to-run Spreadsheet [initialization](/initialization/) and [configuration](/configuration/) code based on a description of what you need.